salay-jain/Socket-Programming-ServerClient/README.md

 	○ Download files from this shared folder

--File transfer should incorporate MD5 checksum to handle file transfer errors.
+- File transfer should incorporate MD5 checksum to handle file transfer errors.

 # Commands and Intructions: